adragott/Serial_Rust_Learning/README.md

 # Penguin's Serial Rust Try

-I'm trying to simply read some serial data from a GPS on a linux machine.
-God damn rust is difficult.
+In this project, I simply read serial data from a com port in rust.
+This will evolve into an adafruit ultimate gps crate eventually.